adriannovegil/awesome-observability/README.md

 ## 4. Load Generators & Synthetic Traffic

  * [JMeter](https://jmeter.apache.org/) - Java application designed to load test functional behavior and measure performance.
 It was originally designed for testing Web Applications but has since expanded to other test functions
+ * [Taurus](https://github.com/Blazemeter/taurus) - Taurus relies on JMeter, Gatling, Locust.io, Grinder and Selenium WebDriver as its underlying tools.
+Free and open source under Apache 2.0 License
+ * [K6](https://k6.io/) - k6 is a developer-centric, free and open-source load testing tool built for making performance testing a productive and enjoyable experience.
+ * [Vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool built out of a need to drill HTTP services with a constant request rate.
+It can be used both as a command line utility and a library
+ * [Trunks](https://github.com/straightdave/trunks) - Trunks, like every son, is derived from the father Vegeta with some enhanced skills
  * [Yandex Tank](https://github.com/yandex/yandex-tank) - Yandex.Tank is an extensible open source load testing tool for advanced linux users which is especially good as a part of an automated load testing suite
  * [ghz](https://github.com/bojand/ghz) - Simple gRPC benchmarking and load testing tool inspired by hey and grpcurl
- * [Taurus](https://github.com/Blazemeter/taurus) - Taurus relies on JMeter, Gatling, Locust.io, Grinder and Selenium WebDriver as its underlying tools.
-Free and open source under Apache 2.0 License
  * [Locust](https://github.com/locustio/locust) - Locust is an easy-to-use, distributed, user load testing tool.
 It is intended for load-testing web sites (or other systems) and figuring out how many concurrent users a system can handle
  * [Pandora](https://github.com/yandex/pandora) - Pandora is a high-performance load generator in Go language.
 It has built-in HTTP(S) and HTTP/2 support and you can write your own load scenarios in Go, compiling them just before your test
  * [Gatling](https://gatling.io/) - Load test as code
- * [Vegeta](https://github.com/tsenart/vegeta) - HTTP load testing tool built out of a need to drill HTTP services with a constant request rate.
-It can be used both as a command line utility and a library
  * [GoReplay](https://goreplay.org/) - Open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data
  * [phantom](https://github.com/yandex-load/phantom/tree/master/examples) - Evgeniy Mamchits' phantom is a very fast (100 000+ RPS) shooter written in C++ (default)
  * [BFG](https://github.com/yandex-load/bfg) - A modular tool and framework for load generation that supports HTTP/2